Hi-Media/reST-test/doc/AppendixF-DeclineReasonsAndErrorCodes.rst

   ========  =================================================================  ==============================================================================================  ===================================
   Code      Message                                                            Description                                                                                     Correcting this error
   ========  =================================================================  ==============================================================================================  ===================================
-  3020001   Authorization Expired                                              Authorization has expired 3020002   Amount Limit Exceeded                                              Amount specified exceeds allowable limit                                                        Reattempt the request with a lower amount
+  3020001   Authorization Expired                                              :term:`Authorization` has expired
+  3020002   Amount Limit Exceeded                                              Amount specified exceeds allowable limit                                                        Reattempt the request with a lower amount
-  3020101   Not Enabled                                                        Capture feature is not enabled for the merchant                                                 Contact your account manager for resolution
+  3020101   Not Enabled                                                        :term:`Capture` feature is not enabled for the merchant                                         Contact your account manager for resolution
   3020102   Not Allowed                                                        You cannot capture this type of transaction 3020103   Not Allowed                                                        You cannot partially capture this type of transaction
   3020104   Permission Denied                                                  You do not have permission to capture this transaction                                          You are not the owner of this transaction.